-- 1. Which of the two lessons do you think is most effective and why? - 2.
-How does the teacher gain and maintain all learners' attention, participation and engagement? - 3.
-What does the teacher do to accommodate all ability levels? - 4.
-How does each teacher assess learning? - 5.
-Can you find any missed opportunities in scenario 2 where the teacher could have used assessment for learning techniques? - 6.
-How does the teacher use existing material and human resources in an interesting way?
+- 1. Which of the two lessons do you think is most effective and why? - 3.
+How does each teacher gain and maintain all students' attention, participation and engagement? - 4.
+What does the teacher do to accommodate all ability levels in each scenario? - 5.
+How does each teacher assess learning? - 6.
+Can you find any missed opportunities in scenario 2 where the teacher could have used assessment for learning techniques? - 7.
+How does each teacher use existing material and human resources in an interesting way? - 8.
+In a coaching session a teacher prepare and demonstrate other possible strategies for handling the problem.